hamidzr/webcam-mods/README.md

 - A virtual camera device: [Linux] v4l2loopback [Windows or MacOS] [OBS](https://obsproject.com/).
 Follow [pyvirtualcam's instructions](https://github.com/letmaik/pyvirtualcam#supported-virtual-cameras) to set this up.

-On Linux once you have the v4l2 module installed you can run `sudo make add-video-dev` to add a virtual camera device with some pre-set flags.

 If you're just interested in running the released features install the project as a python package using:
 `pip install git+https://github.com/hamidzr/webcam-mods@master` (python 3.8 environment) and access the